richardthorp/Festival-Faces/README.md

 * A hero video in place of the three images found on the home page.
 This would be an improved method of quickly establishing the businesses purpose and ethos.
 * An alternative to the modal code found in the Gallery page.
 Using Javascript, the code could be much more readable and maintainable.
 * A thank you message in the form of a modal when the user sends an enquiry through the contact form.
+* A form that can give an immediate quote for potential customers by taking in variables such as location, number of guests and length of event and outputting an estimated price.

 ### Languages and Technologies  Used
 The website has been built using HTML5 and CSS, as well as some Javascript via plugins as detailed below.